 Here’s another popular technique that is used for more than one remedy.
 Mix equal parts water and milk and dab on affected area with a thin cloth.
 Milk neutralizes any acids or venom and prevents infections.

-If you look at your tube of toothpaste, chances are that the paste has a peppermint flavor.
-When used in the affected area, this menthol ingredient creates a cooling sensation that reduces swelling and prevent itching.
+If you look at your tube of toothpaste, chances are that the paste contains some form of mint or peppermint.
+When used in the affected area, the menthol in the mint creates a cooling sensation that reduces swelling and prevent itching.

 4) Tea Bags